 15 years ago I founded a wildly successful branding agency for a global advertising network, making it the fastest growing and the most profitable internal agency launch in the network’s history.
 I was very proud of my success – pushing for innovative design solutions, bold branding and training up young talent.
 We won almost every client there was to win in Finland and soon I found myself opening offices across Europe; from Moscow to Brussels and Istanbul.

-But new winds were blowing and after giving birth to very energetic twin boys it was time for new adventures.
+But new winds were blowing and after giving birth to energetic twin boys it was time for new adventures.
 I have been involved in many start-ups both as an advisor and an investor.
-I’ve written two books, led a Scandinavian style coffee shop chain in Central London, launched an online jewellery tech start-up and pushed myself outside my comfort zone so many times that it makes me dizzy.
+I’ve written two books, led a Scandinavian style coffee shop chain in Central London, launched an online fashion tech start-up and pushed myself outside my comfort zone so many times that it makes me dizzy.

 I’ve had successes but most importantly, I have failed.
 Every set back has taught me much more than any business book or an online course ever will.

 Yet everything in my path has simply prepared me for that one special day when I founded DrivenWoman, a social platform where women can access tools and support to start leading authentic and fulfilling lives building meaningful careers.
 It’s definitely not about achieving your to-do list or being busy, an epidemic way too widely spread these days.

 When we find our drive we let go of expectations of others, create healthy boundaries and start doing everything from our own brilliance, that glowing wisdom that leads you to your purpose.
 When we become ‘doers’ we let go of fear of failure because our dreams and goals are much more important than worrying about the obstacles we might face along the journey or what the society or people around us might expect of us.
 And oh dear, aren’t there so many expectations placed on us women!